-CTS and its analysis of CERCLA's extender statute should have put to rest whether similar extender statutes apply to statutes of repose, such as the Securities Act's three-year statute of repose.
-Nevertheless, the Second Circuit, in applying its own view of the Statute's purpose, instead of its plain language, disturbingly joined three other Circuits that have done the same thing.
-See Nomura Home Equity Loan, Inc.,

-764 F.3d at 1216-17 (basing decision on court's view that "the legislative purpose of FIRREA supports the conclusion that the Extender Statute applies to statutes of repose," even though the text mentions only "the applicable statute of limitations"); RBS Secs.
-Inc., 798 F.3d at 254 (relying on court's view that the Statute's purpose was "to grant the FDIC a three-year grace period after its appointment as receiver to investigate potential claims"); RBS Secs., Inc., 2016 U.S. App.
-LEXIS 14948, at 13 (substituting court's view that the "policy of protecting the government's right to recovery" is "best advanced by interpreting the Extender Statute to supplant the 1933 Act's statute of repose").
-It is therefore imperative that this Court now make clear that it meant what it said in CTS.
-The unambiguous statutory language controls.
+CTS and its analysis of CERCLA's extender statute should have put to rest whether similar extender statutes apply to statutes of repose, such as Section 13's three-year repose statute.
+Nevertheless, the Second Circuit, in applying its own view of the Statute's purpose instead of its plain language, has disturbingly joined three other Circuits that have done the same thing.
+See Nomura Home Equity Loan, Inc., 764 F.3d at 1216-17, 1220 (basing decision on court's view that "the legislative purpose of FIRREA supports the conclusion that the Extender Statute applies to statutes of repose," even though the text mentions only "the applicable statute of limitations"); RBS Secs., Inc., 798 F.3d at 254 (relying on court's view that the Statute's purpose was "to grant the FDIC a three-year grace period after its appointment as receiver to investigate potential claims"); RBS Sec., 833 F.3d at 1132 (substituting court's view that the "policy of protecting the government's right to recovery" is "best advanced by interpreting the Extender Statute to supplant the 1933 Act's statute of repose").
+It is therefore imperative that this Court now make clear that it meant what it said in CTS and CALPERS.
+The unambiguous text controls.

 These decisions will otherwise have an enormously destabilizing effect on the efficient functioning of the securities markets because they eliminate predictability and undermine the ability of industry participants to act based on reasoned assumptions about the meaning of the law.
 Securities law is "an area that demands certainty and predictability."
 Pinter, 486 U.S. at 652.
-Unclear rules are "not a 'satisfactory basis for a rule of liability imposed on the conduct of business transactions.'"
+The goals of "certainty and reliability" served by a repose statute are "a necessity in a marketplace where stability and reliance are essential components of valuation and expectation for financial actors."
+CALPERS, 137 S.Ct. at 2055.
+Unclear rules are "not a 'satisfactory basis for a rule of liability imposed on the conduct of business transactions."
 Cent.
-Bank of Denver, N.A. v.
-First Interstate Bank of Denver, N.A., 511 U.S. 164, 188 (1994).
-Such rules "can have ripple effects" across the financial markets, "increas[ing] costs incurred by professionals"

-which then "may be passed on to their client companies, and in turn incurred by the company's investors, the intended beneficiaries of the statute."
+Bank, N.A. v.
+First Interstate Bank, N.A., 511 U.S. 164, 188 (1994).
+Such rules "can have ripple effects" across the financial markets, "increas[ing] costs incurred by professionals" which then "may be passed on to their client companies, and in turn incurred by the company's investors, the intended beneficiaries of the statute."
 Id. at 189.

 II.
-THIS COURT'S REVIEW IS NEEDED TO PRESERVE CONGRESSIONALLY-ENACTED STATUTES OF REPOSE
+THIS COURT'S REVIEW IS NEEDED TO PRE-SERVE CONGRESSIONALLY-ENACTED STAT-UTES OF REPOSE

-The Second Circuit, in applying its own view of the Statute's purpose, did not address the enormous importance of the Securities Act's three-year statute of repose.
-Statutes of repose in general, and the Securities Act's statute of repose for nearly strict liability claims in particular, are critical to ensure certainty and finality in the securities industry.
+The Second Circuit, in applying its view of the Statute's purpose, did not address the enormous importance of the Securities Act's three-year statute of repose.
+Repose statutes in general, and Section 13's statute of repose for nearly-strict-liability claims in particular, are critical to ensure certainty and finality in the securities industry.
+See CALPERS, 137 S.Ct. at 2053 ("uncertainties" caused by permitting tolling of the three-year repose period "can put defendants at added risk in conducting business going forward, causing destabilization in markets which react with sensitivity to these matters.").